The Contraceptive Pill

 Welcome to Qoctor’s online doctor service which provides assessment for contraception.
 First, you’ll need to answer some simple health questions and have a chat with a doctor.
 The consultation fee is $24.99.

-If treatment is appropriate, your prescription can be emailed direct to your local pharmacy (or posted to you), OR you can get medication delivered (in this case, the cost of medication gets added at the checkout).
-All treatment and advice is issued subject to your consultation and doctor’s assessment.
+If treatment is appropriate, you can have your prescription sent as an eScript to your phone OR electronically to your local pharmacy.
+Alternatively you can have medication delivered by an Australian partner pharmacy- in this case, the cost of medication is added at the checkout.
+All treatment and advice is issued subject to your doctor’s assessment.

 The COCP (“the pill”)